Paris by Night

 Paris by Night (commonly abbreviated as PBN) is a direct-to-video series featuring Vietnamese-language musical variety shows produced by Thúy Nga Productions.
 Hosted mainly by Nguyễn Ngọc Ngạn and Nguyễn Cao Kỳ Duyên, the series includes musical performances by modern pop stars, traditional folk songs, one-act plays, and sketch comedy.

 Background

-Paris by Night was conceived by immigrant Tô Văn Lai in 1983, in Paris, France, to "fill the cultural void" felt by Vietnamese refugees living in France.
-Shortly afterwards, the show's production company transferred to Orange County, California, which has a larger Vietnamese community.
+Paris by Night was conceived by an immigrant, Tô Văn Lai in 1983, in Paris, France, to "fill the cultural void" felt by Vietnamese refugees living in France.
+Shortly afterwards, the show's production company transferred to Orange County, California, USA which has a larger Vietnamese community.

 Themes

 The show is set up with "melodramatic performances, catchy pop tunes, Vaudeville-esque comedy, and elaborate set designs", with a large emphasis of production focusing on expressing Vietnamese culture.
 In recent years, the rising popularity of K-pop and J-pop has applied creative pressure to Thúy Nga CEO Marie Tô, who responded by insisting on keeping with the Vietnamese style, commenting "Of course, K-pop is very big now…but we kind of want to create our own image.
 The singer[s] we produce, we want to create their image—not imitating K-pop or anything."
 The show has since been noted as not only a form of entertainment, but a "way to connect to a larger identity".